Shades of Ray

 Shades of Ray is a 2008 independent film written and directed by Jaffar Mahmood.
 The film stars Zachary Levi as a half-white, half-Pakistani male wrestling with his mixed identity while waiting for his girlfriend to respond to his marriage proposal.
 The film was screened at numerous film festivals.

-Synopsis

-American-born Ray Rehman comes home one night to find his Pakistani father on his doorstep.
-Ray's Nordic mother threw him out.
-It's an awkward time for his father to move in as Ray just proposed to his girlfriend - who hasn't given him an answer.
-While trying to get his parents back together, Ray meets a South Asian girl of mixed descent, just like him, and must decide where his identity truly lies.

 Plot

 Ray Rehman (Zachary Levi) is a half-American, half-Pakistani male, in his mid-twenties, who has moved to LA from New Jersey to pursue an acting career.
 He auditions for roles by day and works as a bartender at night.
 He lives with his lifelong best friend, Sal.
 As a child, Rey's father taught him that he should marry a Pakistani woman and follow a Muslim morality.
 However, Rey only dates white women and is only vaguely Muslim.
 He also leads his father to believe that he is an investment banker, though his mother knows the full truth about his career and his love life.

 Rey proposes to his girlfriend, Noelle, and despite insisting that she wants to say yes, she tells him that she has to put off her answer until after a family vacation so that she can get her parents to agree to the marriage.
 Ray is disappointed but optimistic.
 When he comes home one evening, his father has come all the way from New Jersey and is sitting on his porch.
 Ray learns that his mother threw his father out.
 He insists that his parents try to reconcile, but his father says he will only agree to if Ray agrees to meet with the daughter of one of his Pakistani friends living in LA.
 Irritated and promising nothing, Ray agrees.

 During the course of the dinner, which includes Ray, his father, Sana (the daughter) and Sana's parents, Ray and Sana go outside and soon discover that they have a lot in common, not the least of which is their half-white, half-Pakistani heritage.
 At the close of evening, Ray's father concludes that Ray does like Sana, a fact that confuses and frustrates Ray; he reveals to his father that he has proposed to Noelle and is awaiting her answer.
 Ray and Sana then meet by chance in a bookstore, and they connect further.
 While Ray and his father are golfing, Noelle calls and tells Ray that she is tired of trying to please her parents and that she will marry him, to Ray's delight.